kernc/_sgs/content/pages/en/index.md

 [about us]({filename}/pages/en/about.md) section.
 You are also invited to review our
 [program sheet]({filename}/pages/en/program.md)
-and view promotional photos in the [gallery]({filename}/pages/en/gallery.md).
+and view promotional media in the [gallery]({filename}/pages/en/gallery.md).
-If you like the content of this website, share it with your friends.